Money dance

-The money dance, dollar dance, or apron dance is an event at some wedding receptions in various cultures.
-During a money dance, male guests pay to dance briefly with the bride, and sometimes female guests pay to dance with the groom.

-Sometimes guests are told that the money will be used for the bride and groom's honeymoon or to give them a little extra cash with which to set up housekeeping.
+The money dance, dollar dance, and apron dance are wedding traditions found in multiple cultures where guests give money to the newlyweds during the reception celebration.
+The specific practices vary significantly across cultures, ranging from guests paying to dance briefly with the bride or groom, to showering the couple with cash, to pinning banknotes on the couple's clothing.
+These traditions serve as a way for guests to show support for the marriage, provide financial assistance to help the couple start their new life together, and symbolize wishes for future prosperity.

 Europe

 Poland

 The money dance may have originated in Poland around the beginning of the 20th century.
 The dance takes place some time after the first dance, often once guests have had a chance to have a few drinks.
 The best man or MC or the disc jockey announces the event.
 Customarily, the best man begins dancing with the bride, pinning money onto her wedding gown or putting it into a purse, which she carries especially for the purpose, or into the pockets of an apron she dons over her gown, especially for this dance.
 In a more contemporary version of this custom, the dance includes bridesmaids and other ladies who dance.